 I kept thinking about this small conversation.
 We went out for dinner with one of my sisters and her family.
-We talked about the ijscoman, a Dutch word for a bus that drives through neighbourhoods to sell ice cream.
-The ijscoman comes in our street every day in the summer and we actually never bought ice cream from him.
-I considered it a waste of money when I also have ice cream in the freezer, and usually he comes when I already prepared dinner.
+We talked about the ijscoman, a Dutch word for a bus that drives through neighbourhoods to sell ice-cream.
+The ijscoman comes in our street every day in the summer and we actually never bought ice-cream from him.
+I considered it a waste of money when I also have ice-cream in the freezer, and usually he comes around the time that I already have dinner ready.

-But that has changed.
-We sometimes do buy ice cream from the ijscoman, we order pizza delivery’s and we do more things spontaneously, even when it costs money.
+But we changed.
+We sometimes do buy ice-cream from the ijscoman now, we order pizza’s and do more things spontaneously, even when it costs money.
 It is nice and strange at the same time.
 How we have changed.

 But, since ‘mori’ entered our live, we tend to ‘carpe diem’ much more than we used to.

 Since we know what it means to lose a child, we realize much more how precious life is and how important it is to enjoy what God gives today.
 We are much more aware that life is a gift, that living children are a gift.
 So we seize the day much more than we did in the past.
 We enjoy the little things more than we used to, we are more grateful and spend money easier on the children that are alive today.